 We Live Love in the World

-As members of First Unitarian Church of Lynchburg, Unitarian Universalist, we share a desire to nurture the individual and the congregation and to encourage one another to live in accordance with our mission and our Unitarian Universalist principles.
+As members of the Unitarian Universalist Congregation of Lynchburg, we share a desire to nurture the individual and the congregation and to encourage one another to live in accordance with our mission and our Unitarian Universalist principles.

 We covenant to: